 Dae-Yeon Joh (Ph.D, M.I.S., University of Pittsburgh, U.S.A.)

-Student develop a standard of professional knowledge in mechatronics.
-Students are provided specialized education for theoretical foundations followed by lab courses for practical application to a variety of mechatronics systems including thermal fluid and energy systems, bio-systems, precision instruments, embedded systems and unmanned robotic systems.
-The school strives to foster outstanding mechatronic engineers by supporting student involvement in various projects to develop applied mechatronics skills and understanding required in the industry.
+Students develop a standard of professional knowledge in mechatronics.
+Students are provided specialized education in theoretical foundations followed by lab courses for practical application to a variety of mechatronics systems including thermal fluid and energy systems, bio-systems, precision instruments, embedded systems and unmanned robotic systems.
+The school fosters outstanding mechatronic engineers by supporting student involvement in various projects to develop applied mechatronics skills and the understanding required by industry.

 Young-In Kim (Ph.D., Cryogenic Engineering, Clean Engineering, UCLA, U.S.A.)